maxonchickdev/docker/README.md

 ```
 id = 3
 n_pr = 10
-max_memory = 100000
+max_memory = 10000000
 lclfld = <path>,<path>,...
 image = alp_minifs
 ```
 ID and image fields are necessary, other are optional.<br>
-Images available for now are "alp_minifs" and "alp_minifs_extended".
+Images available for now are "alp_minifs" and "alp_minifs_extended".<br>
+It is better to avoid very low memory limits (<1MB) to avoid any unwanted behaviour.